Bank of America: Climate delayer

 Despite the early adoption of a coal mining exclusion policy, BofA now lags behind global peers in its coal policy.
 According to its 2022 Environmental and Social Risk Policy Framework, BofA has committed to phasing out financing for companies that earn 25% or more of their revenue from thermal coal mining by 2025 (although it will make an exception if the company is working to transition away from thermal coal).
 In the future, BofA will not directly fund new mines or the expansion of existing mines, nor will it fund new coal-fired power plants or the expansion of existing ones (unless they use technology such as carbon capture and sequestration to mitigate their impacts).
 BofA’s framework does not limit corporate financing to coal power companies.

-The loopholes in BofA’s coal policy have enabled it to increase its funding in both the coal mining and coal power sectors in 2021 relative to 2016.
-In 2021, BofA provided $85 million in funding to coal mining companies (an increase of $40 million relative to 2016) and $719 million to coal power companies (an increase of $192 million).
-Overall, BofA’s increased funding in both coal mining and coal power is a sign of a deficient coal policy and lack of commitment to climate change mitigation.
+The loopholes in BofA’s coal policy have enabled it to increase its funding in both the coal mining and coal power sectors over time.
+Between 2016 and 2022, BofA has provided $967 billion in funding to coal mining companies and $678 billion to coal power companies.
+For coal mining, funding each year has either maintained the same level or increased compared to 2016.
+Overall, BofA’s increased funding in both coal mining and coal power is a sign of a deficient coal policy and a lack of commitment to climate change mitigation.

 #3: Far-reaching global involvement in fossil fuel expansion